Please ensure Javascript is enabled for purposes of website accessibility

 Toilets

-• Accessible toilets are located on the lower ground floor, ground floor and second floor.
+• There are gendered toilets on the ground floor.

 • All toilets are accessible by lift with no steps or ramps.

-• Wheelchair accessible baby changing facilities are available in the ground floor and second floor toilets.
+• Wheelchair accessible baby changing facilities are available in the ground floor toilets.

 Using the facilities:

-• The doorways of the accessible toilets are approximately 39 inches (991mm) wide.
+• The doorways of the accessible toilets are approximately 914mm wide.

-• There is a clear space to the side of each accessible toilet of approximately 29 inches (737mm).
+• There is a clear space to the side of each accessible toilet of at least 290mm.

-• In the accessible toilets near the foyer and in the Engine Hall there are two vertical grab rails on either side of the sink.
-There is one vertical rail next to the toilet which can be lowered for extra assistance, one horizontal rail next to the toilet, and one horizontal handrail on the door.
+• The ground floor accessible toilets each have two grab rails on either side of the toilet (one vertical, one horizontal), one vertical grab rail next to the toilet which can be lowered for extra assistance, two vertical grab rails on either side of the sink, and one horizontal grab rail on the back of the door.

 • All accessible toilets have red alarm cords in case of emergency.
 The fire alarm has sounders and flashing lights.